chatterjee007-dev/Data-Science-Portfolio/Python/Project_02_Counting_Frequency/README.md

 Length of highest frequency word: ('write', 5)
 ```

+## Explanation
-- In the output, we can see 'write' is the word that appeared most frequently, and its length is 5.
+In the output, we can see 'write' is the word that appeared most frequently, and its length is 5.
+The program doesn't print the word with the highest length, but if the frequency of two words is the same, it will print the word with the longer length.

+## Insights
+- The program effectively demonstrates the use of dictionaries for counting word frequencies.
+- Regular expressions are utilized for efficient string manipulation.
+- The approach can be extended to handle more complex text processing tasks.

 ## Future Enhancements
 1. **Handle Punctuation** :